Validator Tools for Ethereum validator operators.

 Operational layer around your validators

-Validator Tools runs next to your beacon and validator clients as a desktop operational layer.
-It plans and rehearses 7002 exits, 7251 consolidations, BLS→0x01 changes and payout runs, then hands payloads to the signing stack you already trust.
+Validator Tools runs next to your beacon and validator clients as a desktop GUI operational layer.
+It plans and rehearses EIP-7002 exits, EIP-7251 consolidations, BLS→0x01 transitions and payout runs, then hands signed payloads to the network through the signing stack you already trust.

 Stack